-After next year's induction, the Sporting Goods Industry Hall of Fame, founded by the National Sporting Goods Association in 1955, will include 159 of the industry's pioneers and leaders.
-Silberman and Zide's family will be honored at the Hall of Fame Dinner & Induction Ceremony, an event which has regularly been generously sponsored by GE Capital, Mizuno and W.L.
-Gore, to be held the evening of Tuesday, April 29 at the Hyatt Regency Indian Wells Resort & Spa in Indian Wells, Calif.
+Battle, Smith and Throneburg join the iconic list of more than 160 men and women inducted into the Sporting Goods Industry Hall of Fame since its inception in 1955.
+All three recipients will be honored at the Hall of Fame Dinner & Induction Ceremony, an event which has regularly been generously sponsored by Mizuno and W.L.
+Gore, to be held the evening of Tuesday, May 24.

 More about each inductee:

 Bill Battle is not just the founder of the Collegiate Licensing Company (CLC), he is arguably the founder of the concept of collegiate licensing itself.
 In 1981, upon signing legendary coach Paul “Bear” Bryant to a licensing agreement, Battle had to first help the University of Alabama make a licensing department in which to work.
 From there, the CLC was born.

 Battle was a visionary who understood strength and efficiency in numbers.
 Using a model similar to the NFL’s, Battle went door to door convincing administrators of a vision where all trademarks were regulated and available in one place.
 According to Battle, schools, licensees and retailers would all benefit if they just joined together.

 Battle’s vision became a reality and collegiate licensing became a $4.3 billion dollar industry.
 He was able to develop the first label that signified “officially licensed collegiate products.”
 Under Battle’s guidance, the CLC grew to represent more than 200 schools, conferences and bowl games, as well as NASCAR and the PGA Tour.